 - Investigatory guidelines surrounding agency complaints

 - Infection control organized under 3 standards (§484.70(a-c)).
 Agency expectations:

 - Maintain coordinated agency-wide program for surveillance, identification, prevention, control, investigation of infectious and communicable diseases

 - Program to be part of OAPI program

 - Expectation for agency to provide education on “current best practices” to staff, patients, and caregivers

 The changes require an integrated communication system with proper documentation, care coordination, QAPI programs, comprehensive patient assessments, and assurance of protection of patient rights, among other updates.
 Be proactive NOW in preparing for the implementation and expected compliance date…July is just around the corner!

-Register for our 2017 Home Health Conditions of Participation live webinar on March 21, 2017.
+Watch our 2017 Home Health Conditions of Participation webinar on-demand.